collingsandrew/milestone-one-project/README.md

 1. To be able to view the site on a variety of device sizes.
     * All features within the site are responsive on all device sizes.
     * The navbar changes from a hamburg toggle menu on mobile and tablet devices to a generic navbar with links on laptop and desktop devices.
-    * The layout of features changes from a column on mobile devices to a row on desktop/laptop devices.
+    * The layout of features changes from a column on mobile devices to a row on desktop or laptop devices.

 2. To promote the cattery and attract new customers.
     * The site is structured well for the user to easily navigate and obtain what they need from the site.
     * A professional but simple look to not overwhelm the user and to prevent the user from leaving the site.
     * The content within the site has been used to promote the cattery with short snippets of text to not overwhelm the user.

-3. To provide new and returning customers information about the cattery, breed, and care.
+3. To provide new and returning customers with information about the cattery, breed, and care.
     * The home page provides an 'About Us' section that gives the user information about the cattery.
     * The FAQ page provides the user with multiple questions and answers relating to the cattery, breed, and care.